 A Look at Balans Kneeling Chairs

-Balans chairs are designed to place the user in a sitting position that angles the thighs between 60 and 70-degrees.
-This is opposed to the normal 90-degree sitting position most chairs have.
+Balans chairs are designed to place the user in a sitting position that angles the thighs between 60 and 70 degrees, as opposed to the normal 90-degree sitting position most chairs have.

 In this position, the body’s weight is distributed across multiple areas.
-These chairs are meant to reduce lower back strain.
-They do so by splitting the body’s weight more evenly across the knees and buttocks.
+These chairs are meant to reduce lower back strain by splitting the body’s weight more evenly across the knees and buttocks.

 When sitting in these types of chairs, the spine is in alignment.
-If the person leans forward, the angle of the body still remains at 90-degrees or wider.
-Some misunderstood reports say that people with bad knees shouldn’t use these types of chairs.
+If the person leans forward, the body angle remains at 90 degrees or wider.
+Some misunderstood reports say that people with bad knees shouldn’t use these chairs.

 This is not true.
-Since the majority of the body weight is still on the buttocks, the rest is placed onto the shins.
+Since most of the body weight is still on the buttocks, the rest is placed onto the shins.
 No weight is put on your knees.
 The only reason for the shin padding is to keep the person from sliding off the chair.

 Studies have shown that balans chairs are great for people who sit for longer periods of time.
-One such study done by A.C Mandal found that a sloped seat like these tips the pelvis and opens the angle between your torso and thighs.
+One such study by A.C Mandal found that a sloped seat tips the pelvis and opens the angle between your torso and thighs.

 This process aligns the spinal column, which is a better position for sitting.
 Other studies from recent years have also found that these ergonomically designed chairs do a good job of keeping your standing posture intact while sitting.

-Let’s find out what types of kneeling chairs and balans chairs are currently available today.
+Let’s find out what types of kneeling and balan chairs are available today.

 Types of Ergonomic Kneeling Chairs

-Depending on your setting and your needs, several types of kneeling chairs and balans chairs could fit what you’re looking for.
+Depending on your setting and needs, several types of kneeling and balans chairs could fit what you’re looking for.
 Let’s discuss them in detail:

 Kneeling Stool

-Kneeling stools are a simple and inexpensive design that gives you the benefits of this furniture without any high costs.
-These stools often have wheels in each corner, a wood frame, and two basic pads.
+Kneeling stools are simple and inexpensive furniture that offers the benefits of this furniture without the high costs.
+These stools often have wheels, a wood frame, and two basic pads in each corner.

 This is the perfect chair for your home as it’s simple and effective.